geopm/geopm/service/README.md

 performance of the batch interfaces used to gather data and enforce policy is required for GEOPM's runtime to be effective.
-The D-Bus interface is not a high performance interface, but does enable robust access control.
-We use the D-Bus interface to fork a thread that can service the read_batch() and write_batch() implementations of the ServiceIOGroup and use the access control features of D-Bus to regulate which signals and controls can be pushed onto the batch stack.
+The D-Bus interface is not a high performance interface, but does enable robust access management.
+We use the D-Bus interface to fork a thread that can service the read_batch() and write_batch() implementations of the ServiceIOGroup and use the access management features of D-Bus to regulate which signals and controls can be pushed onto the batch stack.